 Slán: A commonly used quick phrase for saying Goodbye

-Slán agat: Commonly used for someone who is staying, when you are the one leaving, it translates as “have safety”.
+Slán agat: Commonly used for someone who is staying, it translates as “have safety” when you are the one leaving.

 Slán leat: commonly used if you are saying goodbye to the person who is leaving, it means “safety with you”.

-Slán go fóill: commonly used when you expect to see someone again shortly, it translate as, “safety for a while”.
+Slán go fóill is commonly used when you expect to see someone again shortly; it translates as “safety for a while.”

 Irishman Slang

-If you’re interested in hearing more about how the Irish speak, our unique colloquialisms and comical sayings, check out these definitions of common Irishman slang.
+If you want to hear more about how the Irish speak, our unique colloquialisms and comical sayings, check out these definitions of everyday Irishman slang.

 Buck Ejit: Someone who is acting silly.